How to Get Landscaping Clients: 12 Proven Tactics

 4. Facebook Community Groups (Free)

 Every city has Facebook groups like "[City Name] Community" or "[Neighborhood] Neighbors."
 Join 5–10 of them in your service area.
 When someone posts asking for lawn care recommendations, be the first to comment with a professional response — not just "DM me."
-Say something like: "Hey, I run [Company Name] and we service that area.
+Say something like: "Hey, we run [Company Name] and service that area.
 Happy to come by for a free estimate.
 Here's a photo from a job we did last week on Oak Street."

 5. Referral Incentives ($25–$50 Per Referral)